wendikristine/documentation-template/using-the-hpc/how-to-use/execute-a-job/README.md

 Open and Moderate protection zones each have their own login node.
 Choose the login node for your protection zone.
 For this tutorial, we will be using the Open protection zone.
 If you need to request an allocation, see [instructions here](../request-access.md).

-📝 **Note:** The Open protection zone can be accessed either using either XCAMS or UCAMS credentials.
-However, the Moderate protection zone requires an ORNL UCAMS ID.
+📝 **Note:** The Open protection zone can be accessed either using either  or  credentials.
+However, the Moderate protection zone requires an Univ  ID.

 1. Open a Bash terminal \(or PuTTY for Windows users\).
-2. Execute `ssh username@or-condo-login.ornl.gov`.
+2. Execute `ssh username@or-condo-login.univ.edu`.
-   * Replace "username" with your XCAMS or UCAMS ID.
+   * Replace "username" with your  or  ID.
-3. When prompted, enter your XCAMS or UCAMS password.
+3. When prompted, enter your  or  password.

 Once you have connected to the login node, you can proceed to Step 2 and begin assembling your PBS script.